DavidVerghese/FinishTheLyric/README2.md

 # Goals

 Day 1: Work on retrieving information from the API and getting it to display on the webpage.
-Fix a problem I'm currently having with the API where it only returns data the first time I call it.
 Day 2: Research song lyric quizes, game shows, and consider what features to implement.
 Get data from the API to display on the screen.
 Work on creating a multiple choice option with HTML,JavaScript,CSS.
 Day 3: Review Flexbox and CSS.
 Work on adding pictures and styling them with Flexbox and CSS.
 Day 4: Write some more text for the quiz.
 Continue working on adding pictures and styling them with Flexbox and CSS.
 Get feedback from people I know on this project.